LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Skeleton.rst

-   Similarly, if the problem involves a non-identity mass matrix, initialize the ARKLS mass matrix linear solver interface by attaching the mass linear solver object (and mass matrix object, if applicable) with the call (for details see section :numref:`Usage.ARKStep.LinearSolvers`):
+   Similarly, if the problem involves a non-identity mass matrix, initialize the ARKLS mass matrix linear solver interface by attaching the mass linear solver object (and mass matrix object, if applicable) with the call (for details see :numref:`ARKODE.Usage.ARKStep.LinearSolvers`):

    .. code-block:: c